EVENT: FOODIE’S REDOING OLD POSTS #11

 According to Hindu belief, when the world gets engulfed with evil, God himself takes on human form to come purge the world and lead people back to the right path.
-God Vishnu has incarnated time and again to ensure the preservation of mankind and Krishna is his 8th incarnation.
-He represents the destruction of evil and in the importance of Dharma (Duty).
+Lord Vishnu has incarnated time and again to ensure the preservation of mankind and Krishna is his 8th incarnation.
+He represents the destruction of evil and the importance of Dharma (Duty).

 Who is Lord Krishna?

 Lord Krishna is one of the most popular and worshipped divinity.
 He is the eighth incarnation or avatar of Lord Vishnu.
 His biological parents Devaki and Vasudeva were imprisoned by the evil King Kansa, who happened to be His maternal uncle.
 According to the prophecy, Devaki’s 8th son would destroy King Kansa.
 Kansa thought he would kill the 8th child.
 But Narada (a sage who was a musician, traveller and a storyteller) put a question saying 8th child from the beginning, or end?